whaleclub/api/source/includes/_overview.md

 # Overview

 Welcome to Whaleclub's API!

-You can use the API to programmatically submit new trades, check your balance, fetch trading history, and much more.
-You can both live trade and demo trade.
+You can use the API to programmatically submit new trades, check your balance, fetch your trading history, and much more.
+The API works with both your live and demo accounts.

-The API is organized around [REST](http://en.wikipedia.org/wiki/Representational_State_Transfer).
-All requests should be made over SSL.
+The API is organized around <a href='https://en.wikipedia.org/wiki/Representational_State_Transfer' target='_blank'>REST</a>.
 All request and response bodies, including errors, are encoded in JSON (`application/json` content type).
+All requests must be made over SSL.

 Code samples are displayed in the right-side column.
 All epoch dates are in UTC seconds and amounts in satoshis, unless otherwise indicated.